DEVILENMO/DeadEye-Auto-Aiming-System/README.md

 ## Features

 - **High-speed Screenshot**: Uses the ScreenShotHelper class to quickly capture screen images and automatically adapts to different screen resolutions.
-- **Target Detection**: The YoloDetector class, inheriting from the DetectModule base class, is based on the Yolov7 target detection neural network, supporting direct detection with .pt weight files or precise target detection using .onnx models deployed with TensorRT.
+- **Target Detection**: The target detection class YoloDetector is derived from the base class DetectModule.
+It is based on the Yolov8 target detection neural network and supports direct detection using .pt weight files or precise target detection using deployed TensorRT models with .onnx or .trt formats (currently, only the .pt model has been tested and confirmed to work properly).
 - **Target Tracking**: Combines the Hungarian algorithm and Kalman filter to optimize the accuracy and stability of target tracking.
 - **Assist Aiming**: The DeadEyeAutoAimingModule class, inheriting from the AutoAimModule base class, uses PID control algorithms to achieve smooth assist aiming.
 - **Easy to Extend**: Users can customize or extend their own target detection modules or assist aiming modules according to their needs.